MariaZasypkina/Art_Supplies_list_final/README.md

 ✨ Features

+🎨 Select a hobby you are interested in
 🖌 Select recommended materials from a predefined list.
 ✏️ Add custom materials to your personal list.
 🗑 Remove items using an animated delete button.